-Fastelavn
+Fastelavn and fastelavnsboller

-February in Scandinavia is the season of Fastelavn and fastelavnsboller.
-In Denmark, this holiday is similar to Carnival and involves children dressing up in costumes and hitting barrels filled with candy.
-They also eat a lot of fastelavnsboller, which are delicious sweet cardamom buns filled with pastry cream and topped with chocolate.
+During this holiday, Scandinavians also eat a lot of fastelavnsboller.
+In Denmark, the traditional version is a delicious sweet cardamom bun filled with pastry cream and topped with chocolate.
 You can find the link to our recipe for traditional Danish fastelavnsboller here.

-What are Semlor?
+What are semlor?

 Semlor (Swedish Lenten Buns)